RadeshShiwlochan/picSnap/readMe.md

 	• css
 	• Mutler.js

 Multer was used to upload files, namely pictures, to a folder that was specified in the route.
-The picture is then rendered to the view in the ordinary way of using html to portray the image.
+The picture is then rendered to the view in the ordinary way of using html to protray the image.